Christmas in Italy 15+Traditions, Weather Tips & Festive Itineraries

 La Befana & Epiphany in Italy (January 6)

 La Befana is one of the most beloved figures in Italian Christmas folklore.
-Often depicted as a friendly old witch flying on a broom, she visits children on the night of Epiphany (January 6), leaving sweets and small gifts for well-behaved children — or coal (usually sweet candy coal) for those who were naughty.
+Often depicted as a friendly old witch flying on a broom, she visits children on the night of Epiphany (January 6), leaving sweets and small gifts for well-behaved children or coal for those who were naughty.
 Unlike Santa Claus, La Befana represents kindness, wisdom, and the spirit of giving rooted in Italian tradition.

 Christmas Markets in Italy: Where to Go